tetele/hvac_group/README.md

 | `climate` | The replacement thermostat which can control other nested thermostats. |

 ## Installation

+### HACS

+1. If you're using HACS, go to "HACS" > "Integrations" and add `https://github.com/tetele/hvac_group` as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/) under the "Integration" category
+1. In the HA UI go to "Settings" -> "Devices & services" -> "Helpers" click "+" and search for "HVAC group"

+### Standalone

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 1. If you do not have a `custom_components` directory (folder) there, you need to create it.